WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/identity-as-linked-data-on-immutable-ledgers.md

 2. It's a free and open messaging/communication protocol for license-transactions

-At its core, the RDF schema defines ontology over six main entities and their interconnections.
+At its core, the RDF schema defines ontology over seven main entities and their interconnections.
 The ontology as well as all entities have been derived from the LCC's RRM:

 - **Place:** A localizable, physical place (e.g. an address, a city, a country, ...)
-- **(digital/physical) Manifestation:** A perceivable creation (e.g. a print of a photograph of a certain scene)
+- **Manifestation (digital or physical):** A perceivable creation (e.g. a print of a photograph of a certain scene)
 - **Creation:** A distinct, abstract creation whose existence is revealed through one or more manifestations (e.g. The idea to photograph a certain scene)
 - **Right:** A transferable entity connected to a manifestation that entitles the owner to do something in relation